heidenreich/theironyard.github.io/source/_posts/2013-12-05-grok-plus-race-cars-equals-awesome.markdown

 Grok is a unique conference.
 While we did add keynote speakers last year (at the request of attendees), the emphasis has always been on honest, problem-tackling conversations in small groups where no one is a hero.
 Problems are solved, companies are launched, and creative people are refreshed and encouraged.
 It's awesome.

 Last year we added another component that people loved: a healthy dose of fun.
-Our brains work best with healthy doses of non-work downtime and activities.
+Our brains work best with periods of non-work downtime and activities.
 This is especially true of creative people.[^1]

 <!-- more -->